sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 But there's more.
 You also need to ensure that the number of balls landing in your hand at each tick is not more than 1.
 Otherwise, you'll have more balls than you can throw.
+Think of these two constraints as the equivalent of *conservation of mass*.

 So how can we find out if a sequence of integers is a valid siteswap?
 I'll get straight to the point, like this: